 No in-person hearings are being held at this time.
 The Board's current standard hearing operation is to convene hearings by teleconference.
 Hearings are scheduled by the Board in two hour time blocks commencing at 8:15 am and concluding at 5:45 pm, absent exceptional circumstances.
 Documents to be presented at hearing by parties must be submitted to the Board in advance by email or fax.
+Please see Policy Guideline 4 for information on providing hearing documents to the Board and other parties.
 Please note that the Board has Rules of Practice which include specific Rules related to Written and Electronic Hearings which parties are encouraged to review.

 It is of utmost importance that the rights of vulnerable persons are protected as set out in the legislation in the context of the current emergency.
 In carrying out the Board’s mandate in these extraordinary times the Board is even more focused on working to ensure hearings are conducted in a timely and efficient manner.
 The Board may elect to prioritize certain matters as required.
 The Board's hearing operations continued to be reviewed as the public health situation evolves and further changes or updates may be implemented as necessary.

 We appreciate your co-operation and your patience at this time.